Susannah Maxwell: In Canada

 In 1855 the Maxwell family was living in New York State (where her daughter Charlotte Matilda (Tillie) was born) and by 1858 they had arrived in Upper Canada via the Underground Railroad, spending some time in Toronto.
 However, it became apparent that finding work was difficult after living in Toronto for a few years.

 In 1871 they moved to Richmond Hill, north of Toronto, and were one of very few, if not the only, Black families in the town.
 Henry worked as a stoker and Susannah, along with two of her daughters, operated a laundry business from their home.
 One story tells of Maxwell walking 7 mi to work in Markham, where wages were higher, and falling unconscious in a snow storm on her return journey.
 She was found by a dog who alerted nearby residents who saved her.
 Her husband died soon after they moved to Richmond Hill.
 In Richmond Hill at the time, the Maxwell family were the only African descent.

 Maxwell was active in the local Presbyterian Church.
 According to a census from 1871, she was noted as a Wesleyan Methodist but later sources suggest her as a Presbyterian.
 The Presbyterian Church on Yonge Street was opposite her home and she was active in the church affairs.

 Maxwell's obituary published on page 1 of the Globe.

 Longevity and death

-According to a Globe newspaper from February 12, 1923, she was stated as the oldest Canadian citizen to be dead by 117 years old.
-Surviving her husband and all five of her children.
+She survived her husband and all five of her children.
 At the time of her death in 1923 she was reported to be Canada's oldest citizen.
 Her funeral was conducted by Richard Amos Ball, a minister of the British Methodist Episcopal Church church and the son of fugitive slaves who had also used the Underground Railroad to reach Canada.